Waterford

 Return Policy

-All credits for returned merchandise will be issued back on the same credit card the order was charged on initially.
+• All credits for returned merchandise will be issued back on the same payment account the order was charged on initially.

 Breakage in Shipment

-Cashs Ireland accepts the responsibility for breakage during shipment to our customers.
+Cashs of Ireland accepts the responsibility for breakage during shipment to our customers.
 However, it is important that you notify us immediately upon opening the package if there are any broken pieces.
 Also, please keep all packaging materials from the shipment.
 Once you notify us of the breakage, we will replace the broken items at no cost, and retrieve the broken items from you at no cost.
+We need to be notified of the breakage within 10 days upon the receipt of the merchandise otherwise we are not responsible for the breakage.

-If you have any broken pieces in your shipment, please send us an e-mail to info@crystalclassics.com and note your name, order number and items broken.
+If you have any broken pieces in your shipment, please send us a PHOTO and an e-mail to info@crystalclassics.com and note your name, order number and items broken.
 We will contact you with replacement instructions the next business day.

 Gift Message